-ed) other inputs in the top level of each production nest (Figure 4b).
-For nuclear electricity and hydroelectricity, which are largely determined by regulations, the top-level elasticity is set equal to zero.
-This feature allows output for these sectors to be assigned exogenously using estimates from external sources.
-For other non-fossil electricity sectors (wind, solar, and other electricity), top-level elasticity values capture constraints due to intermittency and resource availability, while at the same time allowing production of these technologies to respond to price changes.
-To produce supplied electricity (which is purchased by firms and consumers), fossil electricity types and non-fossil electricity outputs are combined using separate CES functions, and the two aggregates are combined using a further CES function (Figure 4c).
-In this nesting structure, non-fossil electricity sources are perfect substitutes for each other, and aggregate fossil fuel electricity is a perfect substitute for non-fossil electricity ( $\sigma{ELE} = \sigma{NFOS} = \infty$ ).
+To produce supplied electricity (which is purchased by firms and consumers), fossil electricity types and nonfossil electricity outputs are combined using separate CES functions, and the two aggregates are combined using a further CES function (Fig. 4(c)).
+In this nesting structure, nonfossil electricity sources are perfect substitutes for each other, and aggregate fossil fuel electricity is a perfect substitute for nonfossil electricity ($\sigma{\text{ELE}} = \sigma{\text{NFOS}} = \infty$), but the supply-side constraints noted above prevent one technology from suppling the whole market.
 Aggregate electricity is combined with transmission and distribution in a Leontief nest.

-A representative agent derives income from selling factor services and allocates expenditure across private consumption, government consumption, and saving/investment.
-The nesting structure for final consumption is outlined in Figure 5.
+A representative agent derives income from selling factor services and allocates expenditure across private consumption, government consumption, and saving/ investment.
+The nesting structure for final consumption is outlined in Fig. 5.
 Important features of the specification include substitution among goods with different GHG intensities and a detailed representation of household transportation.
 The household transportation specification allows substitution between purchased transportation (supplied by the commercial transport sector) and own-supplied transportation.
-Building on Karplus et al. (2013), own-supplied transportation distinguishes old and new vehicles, and breaks down new vehicles into several components based on the services they provide.
-Importantly, substitution between powertrain capital and refined oil inputs used in new vehicles reflects the scope for consumers to purchase more fuel efficient cars, at a higher cost, in response to increases in the price of fuel and/or policies.
-A mandated maximum amount of fuel per kilometre of travel services (to represent a fuel economy standard) is specified using a powertrain certificate system.
-In this system, powertrain capital used for the production of new cars is allocated one certificate per unit of output, and both powertrain capital and refined oil require $\varphi$ certificates to be used in new car production.
-Under this system, the share of fuel inputs in transport services from new cars is $(1-\varphi)\gamma$ , where $\gamma$ is the share of the fuel-powertrain aggregate in transport services from new cars.
-As the fuel-powertrain aggregate is combined with other inputs using a Leontief function, $\gamma$ is fixed and a fuel economy standard can be imposed by setting the value for $\varphi$ .
+Building on Karplus et al. (2013), own-supplied transportation distinguishes old and new vehicles and breaks down new vehicles into several components based on the services they provide.
+Importantly, substitution between powertrain capital and refined oil inputs used in new vehicles reflects the scope for consumers to purchase more fuelefficient cars, at a higher cost, in response to increases in the price of fuel and/or policies.
+A mandated maximum amount of fuel per kilometer of travel services (to represent a fuel economy standard) is specified using a powertrain certificate system.
+In this system, powertrain capital used for the production of new cars is allocated one certificate per unit of output, and both powertrain capital and refined oil require φ certificates to be used in new car production.
+Under this system, the share of fuel inputs in transport services from new cars is $(1 - \varphi)\gamma$, where γ is the share of the fuelpowertrain aggregate in transport services from new cars.
+As the fuel-powertrain aggregate is combined with other inputs using a Leontief function, γ is fixed and a fuel economy standard can be imposed by setting the value for φ .
 If a fuel economy standard is not simulated, the powertrain certificate system is turned off in the model.